Raku/nqp/docs/ops.markdown

 * `execname(--> str)`

 It's used to implement `$*EXECUTABLE` in Perl 6, and is the name of the current "executable".
-So if you run `./perl6-m ....` then it'll be the `./perl6-m`.
-It's actually set at present by passing a `--execname=` argument to MoarVM, since `perl6` is actually a shell script.
-But when we do get to providing a fake executable for `perl6` instead, then it'd just initialize it to `argv[0]`.
+So if you run `./raku-m ....` then it'll be the `./raku-m`.
+It's actually set at present by passing a `--execname=` argument to MoarVM, since `raku` is actually a shell script.
+But when we do get to providing a fake executable for `raku` instead, then it'd just initialize it to `argv[0]`.

 # <a id="filedirnet"></a> File / Directory / Network Opcodes